Adobe-Marketing-Cloud/reactor-user-docs/publishing/adapters.md

 When you create a new property through the Launch UI, a default adapter of this type is created for you.

+#### Note: For mobile properties a "Managed by Adobe" adapter is created for you.

 ### Create Managed by Adobe adapter

 1. Open the Adapters tab.